rails-lambda/lambdakiq/README.md

 * `enqueue_retry.active_job`
 * `retry_stopped.active_job`

+### Metric Properties

 These are the properties published with each metric.
+Remember, properties can not be used as metric data in charts but can be searched using [CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html).

 * `JobId` - ActiveJob Unique ID.
 Ex: `9f3b6977-6afc-4769-aed6-bab1ad9a0df5`
 * `QueueName` - SQS Queue Name.
 Ex: `myapp-JobsQueue-14F18LG6XFUW5.fifo`